krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/course/Chapter 8/note.md

 #  Proxying HTTP Requests

-An HTTP Proxy forwards HTTP requests to backend services, then forwars responses to clients.
+An HTTP Proxy forwards HTTP requests to backend services, then forwards responses to clients.

 ## Single-Route, Multi-Origin Proxy (1)